nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

         * Would pose as a potential feature flaw for `AddPerson` in the context of UDT.
 Since the priority is to ensure that the `Status` of each student is update efficiently.

+**Aspect: Deleting an existing Person with a `Status` of `Positive` or `Negative`**

+* **Alternative 1 (current choice):** Check **ALL** students in the same class as the deleted Person.
+    * Pros:
+        * Efficiently update all the students' status information with the same logic from `findclasscode` and `findactivity` where similar filtering process is used.
+    * Cons:
+        * Perform more checks which may slow down the application.
+* **Alternative 2:** Only delete the existing student without updating the status of other students.
+    * Pros:
+        * Does not perform an extra layer of checks which may improve the speed of the application.
+    * Cons:
+        * Would pose as a potential feature flaw for `DeletePerson` in the context of UDT.
+Since the priority is to ensure that the `Status` of each student is update efficiently.

 #### Implementation